-- 1. Mr. Eddy Pratomo will, upon re-election as a Director of the Company, remain as the Independent Chairman of the Board, Chairman of the Nominating Committee of the Company, as well as a member of the Audit and Risk Committee and the Remuneration Committee of the Company.
-The board of directors of the Company (the "Board") considers Mr. Eddy Pratomo to be independent for the purpose of Rule 704(7) of the Catalist Rules. - Detailed information on Mr. Eddy Pratomo can be found in the sections entitled "Board of Directors", "Corporate Governance Report", "Directors' Statement" and "Appendix 7F to the Catalist Rules" of the Annual Report 2019.
-There are no relationships (including immediate family relationships) between Mr. Eddy Pratomo and the other Directors of the Company, the Company, its related corporations, its substantial shareholders or its officers, which may affect his independence. - 2.
-Mr. Omri Samosir will, upon re-election as a Director of the Company, remain as an Independent Director of the Company, Chairman of the Remuneration Committee of the Company, as well as a member of the Audit and Risk Committee and the Nominating Committee of the Company.
-The board of directors of the Company (the "Board") considers Mr. Omri Samosir to be independent for the purpose of Rule 704(7) of the Catalist Rules. - Detailed information on Mr. Omri Samosir can be found in the sections entitled "Board of Directors", "Corporate Governance Report", "Directors' Statement" and "Appendix 7F to the Catalist Rules" of the Annual Report 2019.
-There are no relationships (including immediate family relationships) between Mr. Omri Samosir and the other Directors of the Company, the Company, its related corporations, its substantial shareholders or its officers, which may affect his independence. - 3.
-The Ordinary Resolution 6, if passed, will empower the Directors of the Company from the date of the forthcoming AGM of the Company until the conclusion of the next AGM of the Company or the date by which the next AGM of the Company is required by law to be held or such authority is revoked or varied by the Company in a general meeting, whichever is earliest, to issue shares and convertible securities in the Company up to (a) the aggregate number of shares to be issued (including shares to be issued in pursuance of Instruments made or granted) on a pro rata basis to shareholders of the Company does not exceed 100% of the Company's total number of issued shares (excluding treasury shares and subsidiary holdings), and (b) of which the aggregate number of shares to be issued (including shares to be issued in pursuance of Instruments made or granted) other than on a pro rata basis to shareholders of the Company does not exceed 50% of the Company's total number of issued shares (excluding treasury shares and subsidiary holdings).
+1. Mr. Eddy Pratomo will, upon re-election as a Director of the Company, remain as the Independent Chairman of the Board, Chairman of the Nominating Committee of the Company, as well as a member of the Audit and Risk Committee and the Remuneration Committee of the Company.
+The board of directors of the Company (the "Board") considers Mr. Eddy Pratomo to be independent for the purpose of Rule 704(7) of the Catalist Rules.

+Detailed information on Mr. Eddy Pratomo can be found in the sections entitled "Board of Directors", "Corporate Governance Report", "Directors' Statement" and "Appendix 7F to the Catalist Rules" of the Annual Report 2019.
+There are no relationships (including immediate family relationships) between Mr. Eddy Pratomo and the other Directors of the Company, the Company, its related corporations, its substantial shareholders or its officers, which may affect his independence.

+2. Mr. Omri Samosir will, upon re-election as a Director of the Company, remain as an Independent Director of the Company, Chairman of the Remuneration Committee of the Company, as well as a member of the Audit and Risk Committee and the Nominating Committee of the Company.
+The board of directors of the Company (the "Board") considers Mr. Omri Samosir to be independent for the purpose of Rule 704(7) of the Catalist Rules.

+Detailed information on Mr. Omri Samosir can be found in the sections entitled "Board of Directors", "Corporate Governance Report", "Directors' Statement" and "Appendix 7F to the Catalist Rules" of the Annual Report 2019.
+There are no relationships (including immediate family relationships) between Mr. Omri Samosir and the other Directors of the Company, the Company, its related corporations, its substantial shareholders or its officers, which may affect his independence.

+3. The Ordinary Resolution 6, if passed, will empower the Directors of the Company from the date of the forthcoming AGM of the Company until the conclusion of the next AGM of the Company or the date by which the next AGM of the Company is required by law to be held or such authority is revoked or varied by the Company in a general meeting, whichever is earliest, to issue shares and convertible securities in the Company up to (a) the aggregate number of shares to be issued (including shares to be issued in pursuance of Instruments made or granted) on a pro rata basis to shareholders of the Company does not exceed 100% of the Company's total number of shares to be issued in pursuance of Instrument of shares to be issued (including shares to be issued 100% of the Company's total number of shares to be issued in pursuance of Instruments of shares to be issued in pursuance of Instruments of shares to be issued in pursuance of Instrument of shares to be issued in pursuance of Instrument of shares to be issued in pursuance of Instrument of shares to be issued in pursuance of Instruments made or granted) other than on a pro rata basis to shareholders of the Company does not exceed 50% of the Company's total number of issued shares (excluding treasury shares and subsidiary holdings).
-SILKROAD NICKEL LTD.